getyourbusinessright/gybr-gdrive-mcp/README.md

 5. Set audience to External, add your email as a test user
 6. Create OAuth 2.0 credentials → Desktop app
-7. Download the JSON file and rename it to `gcp-oauth.keys.json`
+7. Download the JSON file and rename it to `gcp-oauth.keys.json` ⚠️ Windows users: When saving the downloaded JSON file, rename it to exactly: gcp-oauth.keys.json
+If using Notepad, make sure "Save as type" is set to "All Files" not "Text Documents" or the extension will be doubled.

 ## Windows Installation
 1. Download `install.bat` from this repo